 Continuation in the Program

-Students are evaluated at the end of the summer and at the end of each academic year.
-Satisfactory performance and work-study eligibility is necessary for continuation in the program during the academic year.
-Students who participate during the fall semester who do not plan to continue in the program during the spring semester (because they will be graduated or for other reasons) are asked to complete an evaluation of the program prior to leaving campus.
+Students are evaluated at the end of the summer; satisfactory performance is necessary for continuation in the program during the academic year for credit, pay, or as a volunteer.
+Students who participate during the academic year who not continue in the program during the summer (because they will be graduated or for other reasons) are asked to complete an evaluation of the program prior to leaving campus.
 These evaluations are completed electronically.